 This is a small town under the Kurseong Sub-division of Darjeeling district, Mungpoo (also spelt Mongpu / Mangpoo / Mangpu / Mongpu) is about 25 Km from Darjeeling and 54 Km from Siliguri town.

-Situated between 3,500-4000ft, it is well known for its cinchona and medicinal plant cultivation.
-Mongpu has a bazaar called Reshep, a bungalow and a rest house under the control of the Cinchona Directorate.
-The cinchona plant currently has stopped production but the garden remains.
+Situated between 3,500-4000ft, Mungpo is well known for its cinchona and medicinal plant cultivation.
+Mungpoo has a bazaar called Reshep, a bungalow and a rest house under the control of the cinchona Directorate.

 Although Kanchenjunga is not visible from here, the place has a quiet charm of its own which attracted Nobel Laureate poet Rabindranath Tagore, who came and lived here on many occasions.
 The house in which he lived now serves as a museum, where some of his personal effects are preserved.

 There are three major roads that meet at Mungpoo.
 The North Westbound road goes towards Peshok road, an eastbound downhill road goes towards Teesta and National Highway 10 there and a southbound road reaches jogighat and then towards Selphu Sittong area.